ariel-morrison/hand_sensor_test/README.md

 *The 3 above figures are only made for one sensor at a time - i.e., there is no averaging.
 They are snapshots of one sensor's data.*

-- mean percent difference between activity and baseline skin conductance (bar/column)
+- mean percent difference between activity and baseline skin conductance (bar/column), std. error
-- median percent difference between activity and baseline skin conductance (bar/column)
+- median percent difference between activity and baseline skin conductance (bar/column), std. error

 *The above figures are averages across all sensors.*

 2 .csv files with statistics:
-- mean and median percent difference between activity and baseline skin conductance for all activities
+- mean and median percent difference between activity and baseline skin conductance for all activities, including std. deviation/std. error
-- average skin conductance values for all sensors, all activities
+- average skin conductance values for all sensors, all activities - baseline with stddev, activity with stddev